-Institutional waste producers pay for their waste collection, transport, treatment, and storage and disposal services.
-The fees of the services were approved by the Order of the Minister of Energy.
-RATA collect fees from the Institutional waste producers in to separate dedicated account.
-Management of historical institutional waste is funded by the state budget.
+Institutional waste producers pay for their waste collection, transportation, treatment, and storage and disposal services according to contracts with RATA (from 2019 with INPP).
+The fees for these services were approved by the Order of the Minister of Energy No. 1-303 On the State Enterprise Radioactive Waste Management Agency Fees for the Management of Radioactive Waste.
+Mandatory revisions of the fees are carried out once in two years and agreed by RATA and INPP.
+RATA collects fees from the institutional waste producers into a separate dedicated account.
+The management of historical institutional waste and orphan sources is funded from the state budget or municipal budget.